 1. Rebuild Index

-Since search filter is related to indexing of files, you can resolve the issue by opening the control panel and look for indexing options.
+Since the search filter is related to the indexing files, you can resolve the issue by opening the control panel and looking for indexing options.
 Click on “Advanced”.
-In the next window, under the troubleshooting section, click “rebuild” that will delete the old indexing and re-build the indexing afresh.
+In the next window, under the troubleshooting section, click “rebuild”, which will delete the old indexing and re-build the indexing afresh.

 2. Modify Index

 You can modify the way indexing is performed in the Windows operating system.
-You have the option to add or delete the files from indexing list.
-One of the file extensions that take up high resources is XML extension files.
+You have the option to add or delete the files from the indexing list.
+One file extension that takes up high resources is XML extension files.
 Follow the procedure below to modify the indexing settings.